 What is Mexican Street Corn?

-Traditional Mexican street corn is cooked and then slathered in mayo, sour cream, chili powder, lime juice and cheese!
+Traditional Mexican street corn, AKA Elote, is cooked or grilled corn on the cob that is slathered in mayo, sour cream, chili powder, lime juice, and cotija cheese!
 Sometimes it is served spicy and sometimes it is served mild.

 Ingredients You Need

 Here are some of the ingredients you need to make this grilled Mexican street corn recipe along with some fun add-ons that could take this recipe up a notch.

 - Cotija cheese

 try queso fresco

 Queso fresco is a milder cheese compared to cotija, but is so delicious, too!
 If you want to get crazy go ahead and make your own queso fresco and serve it on top of this corn!